g-tapia/Data-Mining_Machine-Learning_and_Data-Analysis/README.md

 # Data-Mining (Machine Learning)

-Note: Rmd files contain the code, html files contain the output, the code, and the notes.
+This repository contains my work from several labs.
+The Rmd files contain the code, html files contain the output, the code, and the notes.
 There are 9 labs I worked on.
-I also used multiple libraries (tensorflow is one of them).

-Feel free to read an article I wrote above.
-I used overleaf to format it.
-Though, it did take me a long time to write it since I had to do extensive research, make the tables myself, and get familiar with overleaf.
+In addition to the lab work, I've also included an article that I wrote.
+You can find it in the files above.
+It was a bit of a time-consuming article to write.
+I used Overleaf for the formatting and spent a lot of time researching, creating tables, and getting used to the Overleaf environment.

-I wasn't able to write more articles due to the fact that I was going the extra mile on my homework and wasting more time than I needed to.
-Still, I am happy with what I wrote.
-I did way more work than the graduate students in my class.
+I would have loved to write more articles, but, man, homework sure did take up a lot of my time!
+I really went above and beyond with it.
+But despite the effort, I'm really proud of what I managed to create.
+I even ended up doing more work than the grad students in my class.

-I wrote the article voluntarily.
-I will post the other article in the next few days.
+It's worth noting that I wrote the article on my own accord.
+I was very passionate about understanding every single detail from each topic covered.

 # Data Analysis of Advertising Dataset